 - Add the flour, baking soda and salt and beat just until all the dry ingredients are moistened and incorporated.

-- By hand, with a wood spoon or rubber spatula, stir in ½ cup of the m&m's.
-Save the remaining ¼ cup for the top.
-The m&m's don't all survive the baking process looking so pretty.
-So save some to put on after baking.
+- By hand, with a wood spoon or rubber spatula, stir in 1½ cup of the m&m's.
+Save the remaining ¼ cup for later.
+The m&m's don't all survive the baking process looking so pretty, so you'll add some after baking.

 - Scoop about 2 Tbsp per cookie onto the cookie sheet.
-Leave some room for them to spread.
+A cookie scoop will create tightly packed balls of dough which are less likely to spread.
+Leave about 2" in between.

-- As soon as they come out of the oven, press 4-5 m&m's onto the top of each cookie.
+- As soon as they come out of the oven, press 3 or 4 m&m's onto the top of each cookie.

 - Cool on the pan for 5 minutes, then transfer to a wire rack to cool completely.